gavin1970/SpaceBattleSim/README.md

 - **Conflict-free repair assignments** — a second thread-safe dictionary ensures only one RepairRig claims a dead ally at a time.
 - **Dynamic color health indicator** — ship color shifts as shields drops as hitbox diameter changes base on power transfer if enabled.
 - **Laser and repair-beam rendering** — red laser lines for attacks, blue repair-beam lines for recovery.
-- **F-key HUD overlays** — press F1/F2 to view live ship stats; press F5 to instantly revive all dead ships.
+- **F-key HUD overlays** — press F1 for help, F2 or F3 to view live ship stats; press F5 to instantly revive all dead ships.
 - **Unicode ship symbols** — each class is rendered as a distinct Unicode glyph using the Arial font.
 Found in [SpaceBattleSim\models\ships\ShipStats.cs](SpaceBattleSim/models/ships/ShipStats.cs).
 - **Transparent-background mode** — Mouse over the top left title and click to toggle `_transparentBG` and make the grid background transparent and click through.
 - **Audit Logging** — All ship actions (Kills, Deaths, Heals, CriticalTransfers, Damage taken at those last moments.) are logged to a file with timestamps for post-simulation analysis.